dvcoders/15fa-intro-web/README.md

 ```

 **Todo**
+> What is CSS and how is it used?

 > What is an HTTP request?

-> What is CSS and how is it used?
+How is it used?

 > What's the difference between static and dynamic web pages?